Writer-Director

-Lily is currently developing a feature length horror with the support of the BFI, having first developed the concept as a recipient of their Early Development Fund.
+I'm currently developing my first feature film with the support of the BFI, having developed the concept and treatment as a recipient of their Early Development Fund.

-She was nominated for Film London's 2023 Lodestars Awards in the writer's category, and was awarded a scholarship to attend one of Sundance Collab's screenwriting courses.
+I was nominated for Film London's 2023 Lodestars Awards in the writer's category, and was recently awarded a scholarship to Sundance Collab's screenwriting courses.

-She is very grateful be a recipient of the Gane Trust Grant, which has supported her screenwriting and directing work.
+I'm also incredibly grateful be a recipient of the Gane Trust Grant, which has supported my writing and directing work.

-Her first short film as director, 'The Eyes of Marge', was a winner of the 2022 Other Brother Studios Film Fund and is currently at the start of it's festival circuit.
+My first short film as director, 'The Eyes of Marge', was a winner of the 2022 Other Brother Studios Film Fund and is currently on the festival circuit, winning two awards at BIFA Qualifying Unrestricted View Film Festival where I was also delighted to be nominated for Best Director.

-Prior to this, she wrote and produced the short dystopian film, 'A.R.P.U.' which went on to win awards at a number of national and international film festivals.
+Prior to this, I wrote short dystopian film, 'A.R.P.U.' which went on to win awards at a number of national and international film festivals.

 A.R.P.U.